jopaik/network_demos/network_access_list/README.md

 4. Launch the Network ACLs Detect job-template
 5. Review AAP output to determine the Configuration drift
 6. Launch the Network ACLs Remediate Template
-8. Verify the ACL entry is `replaced` to it's original configuration
+8. Verify that the ACL entry is returned to it's original configuration

 # Network Backups GIT